 Alcohol-Based Wipes Significantly More Effective than Rubs in Reducing Bacteria; Findings Could Impact Hospital-Acquired Infections

-Special Pathogens Labs' study measured the effectiveness of this ethonal wipe against an ethanol rub (Purell®) in eliminating bacteria.
-Our study shows that wipes-towlettes saturated with alcohol are more effective than popular alcohol-based hand rubs in reducing some germs on hands.
-Specifically, PDI Sani-Hands® "was significantly more effective" than the rub in reducing the number of viable bacteria on hands.
+Special Pathogens Laboratory's study measured the effectiveness of this ethanol wipe against an ethanol rub (Purell®) in eliminating bacteria.
+Our study shows that wipes-towlettes saturated with alcohol are more effective than popular alcohol-based hand rubs in reducing bacteria from hands.
+Specifically, PDI Sani-Hands® was significantly more effective than the rub in reducing the number of viable bacteria on hands.

 Antimicrobial Polymer in Keyboard Covers Significantly Reduces

-BIOSAFE, Inc. has an antimicrobial polymer that can be added to a variety of materials.
-A novel antimicrobial polymer, BIOSAFE HM4100, can be incorporated into a variety of materials, including the polyurethane used to make keyboard covers and other plastics.
+Biosafe, Inc. has a novel antimicrobial polymer, BIOSAFE HM4100 that can be incorporated into a variety of materials, including the polyurethane used to make keyboard covers and other plastics.

-Special Pathogens Lab performed a study to determine whether plastic keyboard covers compounded with HM4100 effectively minimizes the survival of bacterial species commonly present on environmental surfaces in the healthcare setting.
-The Biosafe coating demonstrated efficacy in reducing viability for Metheallin-resistant aureus (MRSA), Pseudomonas, E. colil, and Vancomycin faecalis (VREF).
+SPL performed a study to determine whether plastic keyboard covers compounded with HM4100 effectively minimizes the survival of bacterial species commonly present on environmental surfaces in the healthcare setting.
+The Biosafe coating demonstrated efficacy in reducing viability for methicillin-resistant staphyloccus aureus (MRSA), Pseudomonas aeruginosa, E. coli, and vancomycin-resistant Enterococcus faecalis (VREF).